-The genetic mutations caused by chronic exposure of lung cells to alpha particle radiation from radon will drive cancer formation.
+The genetic mutations caused by repetitive exposure of lung cells to alpha particle radiation from radon will drive cancer formation.
 Depending on dose, it can take 1-3 decades before lung cancer is diagnosed.

 Radon is classified as a category 1 carcinogen (cancer causing agent) by the International Agency for Research on Cancer (IARC).
 Category 1 is only assigned to carcinogens that research and medicine has established to cause cancer in humans and animals with no doubts whatsoever.

-Like many environmental lung carcinogens, such as tobacco or asbestos, it is chronic exposure to radon that is relevant to increasing relative lifetime risk of cancer.
+Like many environmental lung carcinogens, such as tobacco or asbestos, it is repetitive exposure to radon that is relevant to increasing relative lifetime risk of cancer.

 Cancer occurs when genetic mutations impact how a cell grows, divides and/or spreads.
 When more genetic mutations accumulate over time, the risk of a cell becoming cancer increases.